trevorengen/trevorengen/README.md

 - 👋 Hi, I’m @trevorengen
-- 👀 I’m interested in python, java, and web development and love machine learning.
+- 👀 I’m interested in javascript, c#, python, java, and web development and love machine learning.
 - 💞️ I’m looking to collaborate on anything I can help with.
 I want to learn!
 - 📫 Contact me on here, I am doing my best to check frequently.
 Feel free to email me at trevorengen@gmail.com as well.
 - 🔗 Connect with me on linkedin at https://www.linkedin.com/in/trevor-engen